At last, there is a book about Mel, Mel & Julian

 The Mel's were grooming themselves as a “Peter & Gordon” type duo, wearing black turtlenecks, blue jeans, Cuban heel boots and Dylan caps.
 Of course the Beatles had just taken the pop music world by storm, coinciding with the ongoing Folk Boom in the USA, which was dominated by singer-songwriters in particular.
 Mel and Mel were incorporating these new folk songs into their act, getting advice on repertoire from their friends Brenda Newfield and David Sapire...

 Don Hughes was true to his word, and when he returned from Durban, he offered them a 3-month gig at The Edward Hotel, and another 1-month residency at Deal's Hotel in East London.
-Mel & Mel were faced with making a major decision ... to leave their new found day jobs.
+Mel & Mel were faced with making a major decision ... to leave their new-found day jobs.
 After heart-searching discussions with their employers, relatives and friends ...

 And Julian Laxton makes three.
 When they returned to Johannesburg from their first two long-term gigs in Durban and East London, Mel & Mel were asked to make their first album.
 After a well-earned break, they started to rehearse their favourite songs for the LP.
 They asked their music fanatic friend and ”sounding board", David Sapire, for assistance and advice on the repertoire for the LP...
-David advised Mel & Mel to “improve their sound”...
-By adding a lead guitarist to the group, at very least for the recording, as Little Mel was a relatively rudimentary folk guitarist at that time, and an album featuring his sole guitar accompaniment was not in the duo’s best interests for a debut album, so ...David recommended his brother, Julian Laxton.
-Julian was an out-of-work Rock & Roll guitarist, as his last group "Them" had just broken up.
-Big Mel was a bit skeptical, and Little Mel went to meet Julian and run through some tunes...
+David did that, and more, he advised Mel & Mel to “improve their sound”...
+By advising them to add a lead guitarist to the group, at very least for the recording, as Little Mel was a relatively rudimentary folk guitarist at that time.
+An album featuring his sole guitar accompaniment was not in the duo’s best interests for a debut album, so ...
+David recommended his younger brother, Julian Laxton, who was out-of-work (as a Rock & Roll guitarist,) as his last group "Them" had just broken up.
+Big Mel was a bit skeptical, and so Little Mel went to meet Julian and run through some tunes...

 Julian was soon establishing a name for himself as a prime lead guitarist, and his reputation grew among the many musicians and bands playing professionally in Durban.
 His innovative musicianship added stature to the group's fame, and he became a huge influence on both Mel and Mel ...
 Their daily rehearsals included guitar lessons for Little Mel, who credits Julian as his most important guitar and music teacher... and he also encouraged Big Mel to take up double bass to augment the group's already innovative acoustic sound.